 Attorney General’s Office - Accelerated cost recovery under GSEP has resulted in significant cost burdens on ratepayers.
 The Attorney General’s Office supports a phased end to GSEP, not expanding the “activity” that is eligible for accelerated cost recovery.

 HEET - Renewable natural gas or hydrogen will increase customer energy bills considerably, while not reducing the need for leak-prone gas pipe replacement, or the looming problem of stranded assets.
-Additionally, in the case of hydrogen, it can significantly reduce safety.
-Fossil free is not emissions free.
+Combustion of hydrogen can also produce NOx, which produces health effects including asthma, therefore the use of hydrogen presents equity issues.Additionally, in the case of hydrogen, it can significantly reduce safety.
+HEET is surprised the safety-conscious gas utilities would even consider hydrogen.
+Finally, fossil free fuels when burned still create emissions

 Section (f): Project documentation for prior year

+Text

+(f) On or before May 1 of each year, a gas company shall file final project documentation for projects completed in the prior year to demonstrate substantial compliance with the plan approved pursuant to subsection (e) and that project costs were reasonably and prudently incurred.
+The department shall investigate project costs within 6 months of submission and shall approve and reconcile the authorized rate factor, if necessary, upon a determination that the costs were reasonable and prudent.
+Annual changes in the revenue requirement eligible for recovery shall not exceed (i) 1.5 per cent of the gas company's most recent calendar year total firm revenues, including gas revenues attributable to sales and transportation customers, or (ii) an amount determined by the department that is greater than 1.5 per cent of the gas company's most recent calendar year total firm revenues, including gas revenues attributable to sales and transportation customers.
+Any revenue requirement approved by the department in excess of such cap may be deferred for recovery in the following year.

 Changes 1.5% to 3.0% as cap on annual change in revenue requirement